anetacamo/coding/src/content/html.md

 **Head** is where you define settings for your page:

-- give page a name to be displayed in the browser window.
+- give each page a name.
+This name will be displayed in the browser window.
 This is required. `<title></title>`
-- icon that will be displayed in the browser window (_favicon_)
+- optional icon that will be displayed in the browser window (_favicon_)
-- where you link the styles `<link />`
+- where you link the styles via `<link></link>`
-- define text, image and subtitles for sharing at social networks _meta tags_
+- define title, image for thumbnails that will be shared at social networks _meta tags_

 ```html
 <head>